Possession (2009 film): Production

-Set in San Francisco, Possession was filmed in Vancouver, British Columbia in 2006, and was completed in 2007.
-During production, the film was originally known as Addicted (like its Korean original), but producers confirmed in December 2007 that the film would be released as Possession.
+Yari Film Group financed and produced the film, in association with Vertigo Entertainment and Spitfire.
+Set in San Francisco, Possession was filmed in Vancouver, British Columbia, starting in October 2006.
+The casting of Lee Pace was announced the same month.
+Completed in 2007, the film was originally known as Addicted, but producers confirmed later that year that the film would be released as Possession.

 Release

-The film had a range of release dates in the United States, between 2008 and 2009, due to financial problems at Yari Film Group, which lost their funding and filed for Chapter 11 bankruptcy.
+The film had a range of release dates in the United States, between 2008 and 2009, due to financial problems at Yari, which lost their funding and filed for Chapter 11 bankruptcy.
 This, in conjunction with a nationwide financial collapse, caused the release to be delayed numerous times.
 The film was ultimately released straight to DVD and Blu-ray in the U.S. on March 9, 2010.

 The film was released theatrically in a number of territories throughout South America, Europe, and Asia between 2009 and 2011.